worproject/edk2-platforms/Features/Intel/OutOfBandManagement/SpcrFeaturePkg/Readme.md

 * SpcrDeviceLibNull

 ## SpcrAcpiDxe
-The main driver of convert the serial port device info to ACPI table.
+The main driver of convert the serial port device info into an ACPI table.
-It will call the function GetSpcrDevice() in the library SpcrDeviceLib to get the serial port device path.
+It will call the function GetSpcrDevice () in the library SpcrDeviceLib to get the serial port device path.
 If the serial port device path is not NULL, then use gEfiPciIoProtocolGuid to get the PCI info, and use the gEfiSerialIoProtocolGuid to get the serial port info, such as the baud rate etc.
-If the serial port device is PCI device 00:16:03 (AMT serial over lan PCI device), then will set the BaseAddress.
+If the serial port device is PCI device 00:16:03 (AMT serial over LAN PCI device), then will set the BaseAddress.
 At last fill the ACPI table as Windows required.

 ## SpcrDeviceLibNull